scalar-labs/scalardb/docs/schema.md

 | TEXT      | text      | string (JSON)  | S        | longtext | text             | varchar2(4000) | varchar(8000)   |
 | BLOB      | blob      | string (JSON)  | B        | longblob | bytea            | blob           | varbinary(8000) |

-## Internal metadata
+## Internal metadata for Consensus Commit

-Scalar DB manages metadata (e.g., transaction ID, record version, transaction status) stored along with the actual records to handle transactions properly.
+Scalar DB (Consensus Commit) manages metadata (e.g., transaction ID, record version, transaction status) stored along with the actual records to handle transactions properly.
-Thus, along with any required values by the application, additional values for the metadata need to be defined in the schema.
+Thus, along with any required columns by the application, additional columns for the metadata need to be defined in the schema.

 ## Schema creation